Kodak S-1 vs Olympus E-M1 II

-The Kodak PIXPRO S-1 and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in January 2012 and September 2016.
+The Kodak PixPro S-1 and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in January 2012 and September 2016.
 Both the S-1 and the E-M1 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Kodak has a resolution of 16.1 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably larger (55 percent) than the Kodak S-1.
 Moreover, the E-M1 II is substantially heavier (98 percent) than the S-1.
 It is noteworthy in this context that the E-M1 II is splash and dust-proof, while the S-1 does not feature any corresponding weather-sealing.